 There are countless things to do at Carolina Beach State Park.
-The 761 acres of land on Pleasure Island include beautiful waterways, campgrounds, a relaxing beach, and public amenities.
+This sprawling piece of land on Pleasure Island includes beautiful waterways, campgrounds, picnic area, a relaxing beach, and public amenities.

 Hiking And Trail Exploration

 Carolina Beach State Park is home to seven miles of hiking trails.
 Here, you can see some of the most beautiful natural plant life in the state.
 The nine distinct trails each offer a different experience through a variety of ecosystems.
-Here, you will find options for quick jaunts alongside the Atlantic Ocean or long treks to use up the day.
+Here, you will find options for quick jaunts alongside the Atlantic Ocean, a stroll overlooking the sand dunes, or long treks to use up the day.
 Some of these trails are handicap accessible.

 The trails bring hikers along the banks of the Cape Fear River and Snow’s Cut.
 There are options for picnicking close to the marina, with shady sections providing picnic tables and grills.
+You can pick up some goods at the marina store if you forget to pack your own lunch.
 You can also find water fountains, public bathrooms, and parking.